anssshu/inkscape_svg_to_gp/README.md

-#BLENDER 2.80 ADD ON for converting Inkscape SVG files to grease pencil multiple layers
+#BLENDER (2.80 plus worked on 2.92 also) ADD ON for converting Inkscape SVG files to grease pencil multiple layers
+#CAUTION
+Make sure to ungroup all the objects in the inkscape SVG image and arrange them as per layers only if groups are present in the svg file then it will not work
 #SCREEN SHOT
 ![alt text](https://github.com/anssshu/inkscape_svg_to_gp/blob/master/image.jpg)
 This file imports the SVG files created in Inkscape to Grease Pencil Object